 Glasgow Winter Night Shelter

 The Glasgow Winter Night Shelter is a project managed by Glasgow City Mission in partnership with charities, organisations and housing associations concerned with tackling homelessness.
-It has been named a Finalist in The Herald Society Awards 2016 - Partnership Award.
-Partners include NHS Hunter Street, Turning Point Scotland, Glasgow Homelessness Network, Glasgow Simon Community, Blue Triangle, Lodging House, Marie Trust, Community Safety Glasgow and Shelter Scotland.
+Partners include NHS Hunter Street, Turning Point Scotland, Glasgow Homelessness Network, the Glasgow Health and Social Care Partnership and Glasgow Simon Community, Blue Triangle, Lodging House, Marie Trust, Community Safety Glasgow and Shelter Scotland.
+It has been a finalist in The Herald Society Awards 2016 - Partnership Awards.